 Advice — Tell your students that the texts in the Move on section do not have stringent speed and accuracy targets.
 However, they can still take up the challenge of earning a golden icon by typing without making any errors.

 Assigning a Collection of Texts to a Group

 Assign a collection of texts to a group by selecting it in the menu listing all the available collections in the Activities tab.

 Accessing the Collections of Texts

-In the Activities tab, click or tap the Collections of texts section to display the collections so that you can edit them or add a new one.
+In the Activities tab, click the Collections of texts section to display the collections so that you can edit them or add a new one.